 Q: I got several bills from my hospital stay.
 Do I pay them all?

-A: Your hospital costs consist of bills from UPMC Pinnacle and from other providers such as your anesthesiologist or other providers.
+A: Your hospital costs consist of bills from UPMC in central Pa. and from other providers such as your anesthesiologist or other providers.
 These bills must be paid separately.